avdoltade/avdoltade/README.md

 * 🚀 Currently leveling up cloud infrastructure and automation as a **Cloud DevOps Intern** at **Cloudblitz**.
 * ☁️ Previously gained hands-on deployment experience during my internship at **Greamio Technologies**.
-* 🎓 My educational journey: Started with a **Technical Diploma** post-10th, transitioned into a **B.E. in Computer Engineering**, and solidified my skills as a **CDAC PG-DAC Graduate**.
+* 🎓 My educational journey: Started with a **Technical Diploma** post-10th, transitioned directly into a **B.E. in Computer Engineering**, and solidified my skills as a **CDAC PG-DAC Graduate**.

-* 💡 I love exploring new cloud-native technologies and applying infrastructure-as-code principles.
+---

+### ⚙️ What I Do

+I focus on how applications are delivered, scaled, and maintained efficiently.
+Here are my core competencies:

+* **☁️ Cloud Architecture (AWS):** Designing, provisioning, and managing scalable, fault-tolerant cloud environments.
+* **🔄 CI/CD Automation:** Building robust pipelines to automate testing and deployment workflows from code commit to production.
+* **🐳 Containerization & Orchestration:** Packaging applications with Docker and managing clusters with Kubernetes for seamless scaling.
+* **📜 Infrastructure as Code (IaC):** Automating infrastructure provisioning using Terraform to ensure environment consistency and speed.

 ---